Choose your language:

 Dog Attacks and Regulated Dogs

-Aggressive dogs and dog attacks
+Preventing dog attacks

-How to report an attack
+How to report a attack

 If a dog attacks you or your pet: